 It’s true, Disney’s Grand Californian Hotel is connected to Disney California Adventure Park.
 Guests who are staying at the Grand Californian can use the exclusive entrance into California Adventure with valid theme park admission.

 How do I get into California Adventure from Grand Californian Hotel?
-Use your hotel room key (with valid dates listed) to show attendants at the park entry point in the morning.
-Your entire party may enter the park with you (with one hotel room key), provided your room key dates are valid and everyone has theme park admission.
+Use your hotel room key to show attendants at the park entry point in the morning.
+Your entire party may enter the park with you (with one hotel room key) with valid theme park admissions.

 Can guests of the Disneyland Hotel use the Grand Californian entrance to California Adventure?
 No, this entrance is only available for Grand Californian Hotel guests with valid theme park admission in the morning.
 Later in the afternoon, Disney cast members may allow anyone with valid theme park admission to use the entrance as well.